ronakupadhyaya/Horizons-week-05/day2/yelp/README.md

 ```

 **Hint:** To retrieve the next multiple of 10 restaurants, you will be using [`.skip()`](http://mongoosejs.com/docs/api.html#query_Query-skip) (which "skips" a certain number of documents in the database as a part of the query) and [`.limit()`](http://mongoosejs.com/docs/api.html#query_Query-limit) (which sets a cap on the number of documents returned)!
 Chain these together and retrieve the result using `.exec()` to write this static.

+#### Seeding your Database 🌱 - `seed.js`

+Before we continue, we are going to seed our database with 60 restaurants pulled from Yelp!
+Checkout `seed.js` in this folder and move `seed.js` to the root directory of your project.

+Open up `seed.js`, you will see what is going on!
+Modify the appropriate lines from 13-22 to reflect the restaurant fields in your database.
+To run `seed.js` just type `node seed.js` in your terminal.
+The program will hang after printing "saved restaurant 60 times".
+Just hit `Ctrl-C` to exit out of the node session.
+Check mLab, and behold- 60 new restaurants for your database!

 ### A Return to Routes 📥 - `routes/index.js`
 To implement your model static functions in your routes, simply call it on the model (which in your case is probably called `Restaurant` or `models.Restaurant`) and pass in the callback function to handle the results of the query.